Uniform energy bound and Morawetz estimate for extreme components of spin fields in the exterior of a slowly rotating Kerr black hole I: Maxwell field: Introduction

 and

 respectively.
 Here, the subscript $+1$ or $-1$ indicates the spin weight $s=\pm1$, and the operator $\mathbf{L}_s$, defined by

-is called as \emph{"spin-weighted Fackerell-Ipser operator"} in this paper.
+is called as \emph{\textquotedblleft{spin-weighted Fackerell--Ipser operator\textquotedblright}} in this paper.
 In the discussions below, the above governing equations for $\phi^1_{s}$ and $\phi^0_{s}$ will be viewed as a linear wave system.
-Without confusion, we may always suppress the subscripts and simply write as $\phi^1$ and $\phi^0$. \begin{remark} The application of the first-order differential operators to the extreme components is to make the nonzero boost weight vanishing.
-After making the substitutions $\partial_t\leftrightarrow -i\omega$, $\partial_{\phi}\leftrightarrow im$, and separating the operator $\mathbf{L}_s$, the angular part is the spin-weighted spheroidal harmonic operator of Teukolsky angular equation, while the radial operator is the sum of the radial part of the rescaled scalar wave operator $\Sigma \Box_g$ and $(r^2-\Delta-a^2)/r^2$, and reduces to the radial operator for Fackerell-Ipser (F-I) equation \cite{fackerell:ipser:EM} when on Schwarzschild background $(a=0)$.
+Without confusion, we may always suppress the subscripts and simply write as $\phi^1$ and $\phi^0$. \begin{remark} The application of the first-order differential operators $\mathcal{Y}$ and $\mathcal{V}$ to the extreme components is to make the nonzero boost weight vanishing.
+After making the substitutions $\partial_t\leftrightarrow -i\omega$, $\partial_{\phi}\leftrightarrow im$, and separating the operator $\mathbf{L}_s$, the angular part is the spin-weighted spheroidal harmonic operator of Teukolsky angular equation, while the radial operator is the sum of the radial part of the rescaled scalar wave operator $\Sigma \Box_g$ and $((\R)^2-(r^4-2Mr^3+6a^2Mr-a^4))/(\R)^2$ and reduces to the radial operator for Fackerell--Ipser (F--I) equation \cite{fackerell:ipser:EM} when on Schwarzschild background $(a=0)$.
 See more details in Section \ref{sect:outlineproof} for Schwarzschild case and Section \ref{sect:SeparateAngAndRadialEqs} for Kerr case.

-We note that in the non-static Kerr case $(a\neq 0)$, the classical F-I operator in \cite{fackerell:ipser:EM} has an imaginary zeroth order term in the potential, thus being quite different from the operator $\mathbf{L}_s$ here in which the imaginary coefficients are accompanied by some first order derivatives.
-This is the main difference which enables us in this paper to not introduce fractional derivative operators as in \cite{larsblue15Maxwellkerr} which treats the classical F-I equation. \end{remark}
+We note that in the non-static Kerr case $(a\neq 0)$, the classical F--I operator in \cite{fackerell:ipser:EM} has an imaginary zeroth-order term in the potential, thus being quite different from the operator $\mathbf{L}_s$ here in which the imaginary coefficients are accompanied by some first-order derivatives.
+This is the main difference which enables us in this paper to not introduce fractional derivative operators as in \cite{larsblue15Maxwellkerr} which treats the classical F--I equation. \end{remark}